rodgerskent/etl-project/README.md

 * []()Extract a 1.2 million row professional license file published by DORA daily.
 * []()Built a fictitious employee roster representative of an anesthesia practice or health system employing anesthesia clinicians.
 * []()Filtered the data so that it only included registered nurses and advanced practice nurses.
 * []()Transformed the data so that it could be loaded into a relational or non-relational database.
-The transformation to include cleaning, joining, filtering, aggregating and other actions.
+The transformation included cleaning, joining, filtering, aggregating and other actions.
 * []()Designed the database using an entity relationship diagram (ERD) methodology
 * []()Placed the final tables into a project database
 * []()Built an exception management reporting process making it easy to identify non-compliant clinician license issue for action